| About MK Educational Therapy

 • Focuses on skill-building

-• Uses research-based remedial strategies to
+• Uses research-based remedial strategies to ensure academic success

-• Focuses on remediating academic skills such as reading, writing, and math after week processing skills
+• Focuses on remediating academic skills such as reading, writing, and math after week processing skills are identified

 • Uses specialized therapy tools and materials according to the student's needs